Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 You start with S0, which is the initial state.
 If the current node is not a leaf node, we calculate the values for UCB1 and choose the node that maximises the UCB value.
 We keep doing this until we reach the leaf node.

-Next, we ask how many times this leaf node was sampled.
-If it’s never been sampled before, we simply do a rollout (instead of expanding).
-However, if it has been sampled before, then we add a new node (state) to the tree for each available action (which we are calling expansion here).
+Next, we check how many times this leaf node was sampled.
+If it was never sampled, we simply perform a rollout instead of expanding.
+However, if it was sampled before, we add a new node (state) to the tree for each available action, referring to this process as expansion.

 Your current node is now this newly created node.
 We then do a rollout from this step.